HPCE/hpce-2014-cw2/readme.md

     ./mp3_file_src.sh bn9th_m4.mp3 |  ./passthrough  > /dev/null

-Depending on your system, you may now see that ``passthrough'' is taking up one entire CPU core, while lame is taking less CPU time.
+Depending on your system, you may now see that `passthrough` is taking up one entire CPU core, while lame is taking less CPU time.
 At the very least, `passthrough` will be using a lot of CPU to do not very much.